tve/mqboard/README.md

 ## Testing

-Everything in this repo is subject to CI testing.
-Some of it consists of testing python code on
+Everything in this repository is subject to CI testing.
+Some of the tests are run on Linux using CPython but the majority are actually executed on an ESP32 using gohci.

 ## Getting started